Theosdoor/Durhack-2023-Hands2Text/README.md

 # Hands-2-Text (Durhack Project 2023)

 ## I Introduction
-For our 24-hour hack we created a convolutional neural network (CNN) model (goated.keras & goated2.keras) that takes images of ASL signs for letters of the alphabet, and returns the letter represented (see `Durhack23.ipynb` for the code).
+For our 24-hour hack we created a convolutional neural network (CNN) model (goated.keras & goated2.keras) that takes as input an image of an ASL sign for a letter of the alphabet, and returns the letter represented using computer vision (see `Durhack23.ipynb` for the code). <br>
 We developed a web interface for this, where users could take photos of their signs to communicate more easily with others online.
 However, unfortunately we found it surprisingly difficult to program the ability to submit a photo through the website (via the webcam or otherwise) which could then be predicted by our model, and we didn't manage to complete this in time.
 Although, this would be a great improvement if we tried such a project again.

 Our CNN model was developed upon [this example](https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook).
 We trained it on 50 x 50 pixel images with greyscale values between 0-255. goated.keras was our original model, with 20 epochs of training. goated2.keras underwent 30 epochs.